dganesan/mhealth-course/chapter3-activityrecognition/ch3-activity-classification.md

 Let us make this distinction more concrete with an example.
 Consider three classes that we want to distinguish: Walking (W), Sitting (S), and Other (O).
 The first step in designing a classifier is to obtain some labeled datasets for these three classes - in other words, we might get several volunteers to have a phone in their pocket and provide 30 seconds of raw accelerometer data when they were engaged in each of the activities (i.e. 30 seconds of walking, 30 seconds of sitting, and 30 seconds of a few other activities).
 The second step is to decide on a bag of features to provide to the classifier - these features may or may not be important for distinguishing between the classes, but they provide a comprehensive set of possibilities to try.
 These features could be averages or standard deviations over a window, features that extract periodic patterns in the data, features that extract peak acceleration changes, and so on.
 Note that we don’t know which of these features are important - we hope that some combination of them would be sufficient to distinguish the classes.
 Once we do all this, we use a classification algorithm, and provide the features + training data.
 The classifier tries to learn which features are most important to distinguish between the classes.
 Once we have such a classifier, we can apply it to new datasets and evaluate its performance.

 Having provided a birds eye view of classification, let us turn to a step-by-step exploration of the data collection and processing pipeline.
-My goal is not to teach you the mathematical underpinnings of classification (courses like Artificial Intelligence and Machine Learning cover this in more detail); rather, my objective is to convey how these techniques can be used in practice so that you get an appreciation of them.

 ### Labeled data collection